About Irene S. Levine, PhD,Writer/Producer, More Time to Travel

-Irene S. Levine, PhD is an award-winning journalist, author, and blogger who has written more than a thousand articles—on health, mental health, travel and lifestyles—for some of the nation’s leading magazines, newspapers and websites (See some of her Credits).
+Irene S. Levine, PhD is an award-winning journalist, author, and blogger who has written many hundreds of articles—on health, mental health, travel and lifestyles—for some of the nation’s leading magazines, newspapers, newsletters and websites.

-After a distinguished career as a psychologist and a decade of moonlighting as a freelance writer, feeling torn between two passions, she transitioned into her “second act” as a full-time travel writer.
+After a distinguished career as a psychologist at the National Institute of Mental Health (NIMH) and a decade of moonlighting as a freelance writer, feeling torn between two passions, she transitioned into her “second act” as a full-time travel writer.

-Irene has also had a long career as a mental health professional.
-She wrote her first solo book, Best Friends Forever: Surviving a Breakup with Your Best Friend (Overlook Press) and then collaborated with her husband to write Schizophrenia for Dummies (Wiley).
+Irene has also remained involved in the field of mental health.
+She wrote her first solo book, Best Friends Forever: Surviving a Breakup with Your Best Friend (Abrams) and then collaborated with her husband to write Schizophrenia for Dummies (Wiley).

 Jerome Levine, MD, is Irene’s husband, travel companion and photographer.
-Jerry retired after a long career in research and public sector psychiatry.
+Jerry retired after a long career in research and public-sector psychiatry.
 Accompanying Irene’s stories, his photography has been published in national publications and online.
 He is a member of the International Food, Wine & Travel Writers Association (IFWTWA).
-Jerry is also a Contributing Editor to GettingOnTravel.

 Their son, Andrew, is fully launched, working as a software engineer for a leading technology firm.
 Subsequently, Irene and Jerry, like many other over-50s, have more time to pursue their lifetime interests in travel.